-Under the terms of the Avinger Credit and Royalty Agreement, the Company receives a low, single-digit royalty on Avinger's net revenues until April 2018.
-Commencing in October 2015, after Avinger repaid \$21.4 million pursuant to its note receivable prior to its maturity date, the royalty on Avinger's net revenues reduced by 50%, subject to certain minimum payments from the prepayment date until April 2018.
-The Company has accounted for the royalty rights in accordance with the fair value option.
+On April 18, 2013, the Company entered into a credit agreement with Avinger, Inc. (the "Avinger Credit and Royalty Agreement").
+Under the terms of the Avinger Credit and Royalty Agreement, the Company received a low, single-digit royalty on Avinger's net revenues until April 2018.
+Commencing in October 2015, after Avinger repaid \$21.4 million pursuant to its note payable to the Company prior to its maturity date, the royalty on Avinger's net revenues was reduced by 50%, subject to certain minimum payments from the prepayment date until April 18, 2018.
+The Company accounted for the royalty rights in accordance with the fair value option.
+As of April 18, 2018, there were no further obligations owed to the Company.